Leeuwarden-Friesland is European Capital of Culture in 2018. Find out which British artists are part of the international programme.

 British speakers at the ISPA conference - Off the Beaten Track - 11-15 June 2018

-Leeuwarden-Friesland 2018 will host the ISPA (International Society for the Performing Arts) congress from 11-15 June 2018.
-Following the theme Off the Beaten Track the congress will discuss the significance of the arts when it comes to the relationship between city & countryside, in a world that is tense with populism, climate change, conflict and massive migration.
-The congress includes an impressive line-up of speakers, including Annete Cobett, Claudia Woolgar, Neil Wallace, Catherine Bottrill, Ben Todd, Abid Hussain and Josette Bushell-Mingo from the UK.
+Leeuwarden-Friesland 2018 hosted the ISPA (International Society for the Performing Arts) congress from 11-15 June 2018.
+Following the theme Off the Beaten Track the congress discussed the significance of the arts when it comes to the relationship between city & countryside, in a world that is tense with populism, climate change, conflict and massive migration.
+The congress included an impressive line-up of speakers, including Annete Cobett, Claudia Woolgar, Neil Wallace, Catherine Bottrill, Ben Todd, Abid Hussain and Josette Bushell-Mingo from the UK.

 Jan Carson at the 2018 European Literature Night in Leeuwarden - 15 May 2018

 In Bucharest, it is an hour later than in Leeuwarden, Berlin or Prague, where it is an hour later than in London, where it is three hours earlier than in Istanbul - or no, two hours, depending on whether it is summer or winter.
 It is time for Europe to determine what time it is.
 On 15 May 2018 a dozen authors from across Europe came together at the European Literature Night in Leeuwarden to discuss this year's theme 'What time is it?'.
 Find out more about Belfast-based author Jan Carson who spoke the European Literature Night in Leeuwarden.

 Tim Etchells’s Art Installation in the new Lân fan Taal building